If you think

 laboratory findings of the ancestors.
 Not everywhere is

-the breeding with HD / ED diseased dogs prohibited or
+the breeding with HD / ED diseased dogs prohibited or it

-to incest combinations.
-Similarly, eye examinations are
+combinations.
+Similarly, eye examinations are not generally

-not generally prescribed, or not all findings are observed.
+prescribed, or not all findings are observed.

-there should be a copy of the litter inspection record
+there should be a copy of the litter inspection record in

-in the puppy folder.
+the puppy folder.

-for insight into the kennel book (there you will find
+for insight into the kennel book (there you will find information

 A responsible breeder stipulated contractually a pre-emption

-or prohibition on resale of the puppy, ie: If the dog
+or prohibition on resale of the puppy, ie: If the dog can

-buy a puppy out of compassion .... from dodgy sources
+buy a puppy out of compassion .... from dodgy sources or

 breeders and also dog owners should equally act responsibly